What is Multiple Sclerosis?

 Progressive-relapsing Multiple Sclerosis (PRMS)

 From four forms of Multiple Sclerosis PRMS is the rarest one.
-Patients who are suffer from this form of disease experience non-stop progressing of symptoms with no phases of recovery or remissions.
+Patients who are suffering from this form of disease experience non-stop progressing of symptoms with no phases of recovery or remissions.

 There is not enough knowledge about what causes Multiple Sclerosis and how it damages the myelin layer of the neurons.
 MS first and foremost attacks mature people, and is seen more usual in females than in males.